Strong Fertility Center Benefit to Aid Cancer Survivors

 Fertility Preservation Program Supports Childbearing After Recovery

-Enjoy an evening of fun while supporting cancer survivors at the fourth annual Fundraising Event and Silent Auction sponsored by the Strong Fertility Center of the University of Rochester Medical Center 7 to 9:30 p.m.
-Friday, March 1, at ARTISANworks, 565 Blossom Road.
-The event benefits patients of Childbearing After Recovery (CARE).
+Enjoy an evening of fun while supporting cancer survivors at the fifth annual CARE Fundraising Event and Silent Auction sponsored by UR Medicine’s Strong Fertility Center 7 to 9 p.m.
+Friday, March 21, at Artisan Works, 565 Blossom Road, Rochester.
+The event benefits patients of the fertility center’s Childbearing After Recovery (CARE) program.

 The cost of fertility preservation treatment is often not covered by health insurance plans.
 CARE sponsors events such as this to provide funds to help make fertility preservation more accessible to couples.

 The Fundraising Event and Silent Auction is open to the public.
 Tickets are $40 and include wine, beer, hors d’oeuvres and dessert.
 For information or reservations, visit www.fertility.urmc.edu or call (585) 487-3375.